 Generally speaking, if I feel that a new technology looks interesting I will try to use it in a side project.
 Once I have a few projects under my belt, I then might use it for some client work.

 I do most of my work in the area of accessibility now and thats ever changing.
 I keep up best by “doing”.
 I find being active in the W3C has helped me to keep sharp on what new specifications and techniques are on the way.

 Finally, my team are amazing and we share interesting things with each other.
 Often learning as a group.

 What would you qualify as the top few problems facing developers today?

 To many layers of abstraction.
 Very few people hand code CSS and JS these days with many people relying on tooling like SASS and Angular etc.

-While the tooling gives good outcomes in the short term, it does not lay a good foundation for the future.
+While the tooling gives good outcomes in the description term, it does not lay a good foundation for the future.
 Knowledge ends up broad but shallow.